Audrey Cheng: Achievements

-In 2016, Audrey was featured in Forbes 30 under 30 for her social innovation of creating the learner accelerator and the Moringa School.
+In 2016, Cheng was featured in Forbes 30 under 30 for her social innovation of creating the learner accelerator and the Moringa School.
 Some of the other achievements she received for her innovation is being featured in Cartier's Women's initiative, in 2016 the World Economic Forum recognized her as one of the top five women innovators in Africa, and in 2018 the company itself was recognized as one of the most innovative companies in Africa.
 The Moringa School continues to operate and has set a goal by 2030 to train over 200,000 students with the skills needed to advance themselves in the technological sphere.

-In March 2021, Audrey stepped down as CEO but still operates on the board of directors for the school where she will continue to advance educational programs all over Africa.
-Audrey is currently a member of I&P's Education to Employment Fund where they are working to create and fund a three year program to advance educational institutions and companies to help provide students with the right skills to launch their careers and become successful focusing in Côte d'Ivoire, Ghana and Senegal.
+In March 2021, Cheng stepped down as CEO but still operates on the board of directors for the school where she will continue to advance educational programs all over Africa.
+She is currently a member of I&P's Education to Employment Fund where they are working to create and fund a three year program to advance educational institutions and companies to help provide students with the right skills to launch their careers and become successful focusing in Côte d'Ivoire, Ghana and Senegal.